scala/scala3/docs/2015-10-23-dotty-compiler-bootstraps.md

 The Dotty project is a platform to develop new technology for Scala tooling and to try out concepts of future Scala language versions.
-Its compiler is a completely new design intended to reflect the lessons we learned from work with the Scala compiler.
+Its compiler is a new design intended to reflect the lessons we learned from work with the Scala compiler.
 A clean redesign today will let us iterate faster with new ideas in the future.

 Today we reached an important milestone: The Dotty compiler can compile itself, and the compiled compiler can act as a drop-in for the original one.
-This is what one calls a "bootstrap".
+This is what one calls a *bootstrap*.

 ## Why is this important?